OnHoliday/IP_NOVA_Project/README.md

 Should we scale binary variables?

 TO DO LIST
-1. ploting data for outliers and errors (30-50line) - Dominika
-2. bivariable comparison ! -> plot few graphs in one display (115line) - Dominika
-3. heat map for correlation - Lukas
+3. heat map for correlation - Lukas pending
-4. specifing columns for pairplot(125) - Lukas
-5. creating formula to measure qualities - Lukas
-6. summary for different regression models - Pedro
-7. Do the logistic regression with and without PCA  somehow compare those - Lukas 7.5 Do the logistic regression with and without LDA - Pedro
+6. summary for different regression models - Pedro PENDING 7.5 Do the logistic regression with and without LDA - Pedro pednding
-8. Plot decision trees, - Lukas
+8. Plot decision trees, - Konrad pending
-9. For random forest plot error graph and ROC courve - Konrad

 Report: